 How to Remove Old Boat Names – If glue is left on the boat

-then use a rag soaked in mineral turpentine to soften it.
+Next use a rag soaked in mineral turpentine to soften it.
 Apply to a few letters at a time, let it sit for a minute or two then you can scrape the bulk of the glue off with a fairly blunt instrument.
 Now you should only have a very thin layer of glue that can easily be rubbed off with the turps rag.
 This can be a bit messy & take a little time but is not difficult.
 If mineral turpentine is not working too well then you may use liqueur thinner, but test some on a safe area first, this is very strong and may damage the surface.

-- You can order your name a bit bigger, it doesn’t usually matter if the new name won’t cover the old one completely as the contrast distracts your eyes so much you won’t even notice a slight discolouring of the background surface.
+- You can order your new name a bit bigger, it doesn’t usually matter if the new name won’t cover the old one completely as the contrast distracts your eyes so much you won’t even notice a slight discolouration of the background surface.
 However the sun and oxidation will slowly bring it back to original surface tone.

-- You can buy bleaching agents from marine stores especially designed for fiber glass boats that work well, you will probably have a lot left over but it’s always useful.
+- You can buy bleaching agents from marine stores especially designed for fiberglass boats that work well, you will probably have a lot left over but it’s always useful.

 Removing old painted boat names